 Note that the italics end with the title.
 That helps separate a date that is part of the title from a date you have included yourself.
 Also, note that when citing the published proceedings of a conference, two dates are called for: the date of the conference itself and the date the proceedings were published.

-As noted above, this article deals with Modern Language Association or MLA format citation.
+As noted above, this article deals with MLA format citations.
 Many other formats exist.
-The most popular are the APA style and University of Chicago, or Turabian, style.
+The most popular being the APA style and University of Chicago, or Turabian, style.

 APA format, named for the American Psychological Association, is used more often in the social sciences, like psychology and sociology.
 It is useful for citing from journals and other such publications.
 The focus of the APA format is more on the research presented in the source and when it was released, rather than the individuals who conducted it.
 Note that with APA format, the term "bibliography" has been replaced with "references."

 University of Chicago or Turabian style are two names for the same format.
 Following The Chicago Manual of Style, this bibliography style is commonly used in the study of business, history and the fine arts.

 Regardless of the format used, every bibliography citation has to have a minimum amount of identifying information.
 The source matters when it comes to formatting the entry - book titles are italicized, article titles are in quotation marks - and it also determines what information is needed (for example: a book's publisher vs. a web page's URL).

 Write down the citation information for each source as you review it, whether or not you think you will actually use it; it will keep your notes more organized and help you find information quickly when you're actually writing.
 Plus, it is good practice!
 The more you practice citations, the less of a chore they will be at the end of a hard paper.

 For more detail on mastering MLA format, check out our list of examples of formatting in MLA style.